 - Loss or diminishment of quality of life

 Most people are uncomfortable talking about their injuries.
 No one wants to be thought of as a whiner or complainer.
 Even the most severely injured accident victims are hesitant to discuss the full burden their injuries take on them.
 Using vignettes or stories that illustrate your life before and after the accident is crucial to proving pain and related distress when demonstrating the magnitude of your losses to the jury.

 What Personal Injury Accidents Can Lead to Pain and Suffering Damages

 Any type of personal injury accident can lead to pain and suffering.
 If you were involved in a personal injury accident, chances are you received a severe injury that can affect your daily existence and your ability to enjoy life, maintain relationships, and function.
 If the negligent actions of another party caused an accident that resulted in pain and suffering, you could file a pain and suffering claim with the at-fault party's insurance carrier.

 The following are some of the accidents that can result in pain and suffering damages:

 Pain and Suffering Damages Caused by Car Accidents

-A driver can cause a car accident by committing negligent driving behavior, such as distracted driving, drunk driving, and speeding.
+A driver can cause a car accident by committing negligent driving behaviors, such as distracted driving, drunk driving, and speeding.
 As a result, you could suffer severe physical injuries, such as broken bones, traumatic brain injuries, and spinal cord injuries.

 Other motor vehicle accidents can also result in pain and suffering damages, including truck and motorcycle accidents.